Microsoft Dynamics CRM

 - Extend the refresh token expiration time if required.

-In order to connect to Microsoft CRM Dynamics on Workato, you need to obtain a client ID by registering Microsoft CRM Dynamics App with Azure Active Directory.
-Click here to read more on how to register an on-premise Dynamics app with Azure Active Directory.
+In order to connect to Microsoft CRM Dynamics on Workato, you need to obtain a client ID by registering Microsoft CRM Dynamics App with Active Directory Federation Service.
+Click here (opens new window) to read more on how to register an on-premise Dynamics app with Active Directory Federation Service.

 Remember to extend the refresh token expiration time if required.